Despite favorite tag, Deontay Wilder not taking Tyson Fury for granted

 Deontay Wilder was made a sharp favorite with bookmakers to defeat Tyson Fury when the contest was initially announced before the odds began to squeeze soon after.

-According to some of the best betting apps on the market, Fury is as short as 5/4 having started at an eye-popping 5/2 against.
-Wilder can be back at a best-price 4/6 on as the American bids to push towards an undisputed unification with Anthony Joshua.
+According to some of the best betting apps on the market, Fury is as short as 5/4, starting at an eye-popping 5/2 against.
+Wilder can be back at a best-price 4/6 as the American bids push towards an undisputed unification with Anthony Joshua.

 Wilder comes into the Fury fight on the back of a crushing knockout of Luis Ortiz.
 The Cuban was overwhelmed despite initially causing ‘The Bronze Bomber’ some big problems.

-With almost nine months passing since then, Wilder believes some detractors have forgotten how devastatingly he finished the veteran off.
+Since then, Wilder believes some detractors have forgotten how devastatingly he finished the veteran off with almost nine months passing since then.

 “This is not a game for me.
 Everyone has heard about what it’s like to be in the ring with me, but until you’re in there, you don’t know for sure that what you’ve been hearing is for real.
 I’m the best in the world.
 I don’t think any heavyweight has been through what I’ve been through.”

 Fury presents quite a different puzzle for Wilder to solve, whilst the WBC ruler will switch his persona once the first bell rings.

 “I’m training for a certain type of mission.
 As a fighter, I have to have the mindset that I must be ready for anything.
 Then, once it’s time for the bell to ring, I become ‘The Bronze Bomber.